pivotal/docs-tap/workloads/spec-reference.md

-The `config-provider` resource in the supply chains is responsible for generating a PodTemplateSpec to use in app configs, such as knative services and deployments, to represent the shape of the pods that you want to instantiate to run the application in containers.
+The `config-provider` resource in the supply chains is responsible for generating a PodTemplateSpec to use in application configs, such as knative services and deployments, to represent the shape of the pods that you want to instantiate to run the application in containers.
 For more information, see [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec) in the Kubernetes documentation.